 In Alzheimer’s disease, this process becomes overwhelmed by the amount of amyloid being produced, impairing the ability of the brain to clear it out.
 Therefore, it’s imperative to discover why the brain is making so much amyloid in order to control it.
 A drug that destroys excess amyloid but doesn’t address the cause of it is destined to fail.

-While the core principle of ReCODE is relatively simple, the methodology is more complicated.
+While the core principle is relatively simple, the methodology is more complicated.
 There are so many triggers to account for, and they differ from one person to the next.
-This means a monotherapy – one drug to zap one feature of the disease – doesn’t work.
+This means a monotherapy—one drug to zap one feature of the disease—doesn’t work.

-To explain his findings, Dr. Bredesen compares having Alzheimer’s disease to a roof with 36 holes.
+To explain this, Dr. Dale Bredesen compares having Alzheimer’s disease to a roof with 36 holes.
 To fix a leaky roof, you have to repair all the holes.
 Repairing one or two holes won’t solve the problem.
 With Alzheimer’s, a drug may help repair one or two holes, but what about the rest of them?

 All the contributors need to be found and repaired in each person to control the symptoms.
 This can also be accomplished before symptoms appear, which helps to make prevention possible.